 If you are the victim of any of the behaviors listed below, there are workplace and community resources to assist you in whatever ways you need.

 Awareness means understanding that behaviors left unchecked can escalate into violence.
 If there is a behavior that makes you feel uncomfortable, don’t ignore it.
 Take action well before the point at which violence might occur.
-If you or someone you know is concerned about any of these behaviors, you may contact your supervisor or academic advisor, human resources manager, Security, the Faculty and Staff Assistance Program, or the Workplace Risk Assessment program manager at 410-955-2579 or email@example.com.
+If you or someone you know is concerned about any of these behaviors, you may contact your supervisor or academic advisor, human resources/labor relations, Security, the Faculty and Staff Assistance Program, or the Workplace Risk Assessment program manager at .